Reversing T cell dysfunction in cancer by multimodal genetic screening

 • Proliferation

-Our proof-of-concept results indicate that the DRC library contains nodal factors, operating in several seemingly different dysfunction settings, which may thus be linked.
+Our proof-of-concept results indicate that the DRC library contains nodal factors, operating in several seemingly different dysfunction settings, which may thus in fact be linked.

 We will use a collection of adoptive cell transfer mouse and human tumor models for validation and mechanistic characterization, as well as primary human T cells in patient-derived tumor fragments.